PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

     -- select reverse queries for '127.0.0.1' and answer with 'localhost' addAction(AndRule({QNameRule('1.0.0.127.in-addr.arpa.'), QTypeRule(DNSQType.PTR)}), SpoofRawAction("\009localhost\000"))

+  :func:`DNSName:toDNSString` is convenient for converting names to wire format for passing to ``SpoofRawAction``.

   :param string rawAnswer: The raw record data
   :param table options: A table with key: value pairs with options.